latechwriter/fork-test-repo/how-to-contribute-on-windows.rst

 .. figure:: source/dreamcompute/tutorials/images/contribute-windows/contrib-tox-syntax-error.png

 If there are errors, the output will give you details on where to look for them.
-Here is an example of a purposely broken title in a file:
+Here is an example of a purposely broken title in a file.

 The second line points the the file that has an error, the ":1:" indicates the line number that has the error, and the reason for the error at the end.

-The text is also outputted that contains the error, in this case the title should have "=" the full length of the title.
+The text is also displayed that contains the error, in this case the title should have "=" the full length of the title.
 It could be fixed, and then "tox" ran again until all errors are corrected.